Smart Support··18 min read

 The average inbound support call handled by a human agent costs between £8 and £18 depending on complexity and industry.
 A chat interaction handled by AI costs a fraction of that — typically under £0.50.
 When you multiply those savings across tens of thousands of contacts per year, the financial case for sub-30-second AI resolution is overwhelming.

-Consider what that means for a manufacturer shipping 200,000 units per year with a 4% support contact rate.
-That is 8,000 support interactions annually.
-If AI handles 70% of those at £0.40 each and routes the remaining 30% to human agents at £12 each, the total support cost is around £6,000 versus £96,000 for a fully human-handled model.
-The difference funds a great deal of product development.
+Consider a manufacturer shipping 200,000 units per year with a 4% support contact rate — 8,000 annual interactions.
+At 70% AI deflection (£0.40 each) and 30% human-handled (£12 each), total support cost is approximately £6,000 versus £96,000 for a fully human model.
+The difference funds substantial product development.

 How to Achieve Sub-30-Second Support